charliewilco/downwrite/working-through-downwrite.md

 - Auth - using JWT and stateless authentication pattern
 - Post Endpoints (Entries) - GET PUT POST DELETE for entries
 - Export Service - markdown or json

 ---

+### CRA

+Client-side application was built with yarn and `create-react-app` and never ejected.

+---